gudabhavishya-ops/Loan-Approval-Analysis-Sql-Powerbi/README.md

 Excel / CSV

-project/
-│
-├── loan_Dashboard.pbix
-├── loan_approval_dataset.csv
-├── queries.sql
-└── README.md

-▶️ How to Run This Project
+# How to Run This Project
-SQL
+# SQL

-This project includes a SQL script (`queries.sql`) containing all analysis queries.
+This project includes a SQL script queries.sql containing all analysis queries.
 Simply open the file to review the SQL logic.

-Power BI
+# Power BI

 Open the .pbix file in Power BI Desktop to explore the interactive dashboard.